Everyone loves an amazing smile! And that’s where crowns and a smile-makeover can help!

-- To protect weak teeth from fracturing
+- To protect a weak tooth from fracturing (possibly from decay or severely worn down tooth)

-- To restore fractured teeth
+- To restore a fractured or cracked tooth

-- To cover a dental implant
+- To protect and cover a dental implant

 Materials for crowns and bridges

-- Resin Crowns (PMMA)
+- Resin Crowns

 - All-ceramic (all-porcelain): Emax, Zirconia